Captive rhino romance may be last hope for species

-LAHAD DATU, Malaysia Puntung is a Sumatran rhino, one of roughly two hundred left in the world.
+LAHAD DATU, Malaysia Puntung is a Sumatran rhino, one of roughly 200 left in the world.

 Captured in a Borneo forest on Christmas Day, she is the latest addition to Malaysia's Borneo Rhino Sanctuary -- and experts say she may also be one of the last hopes for a species on the brink of extinction.